raymond1/simple-parser-generator/documentation/DEVELOPER_DOCUMENTATION.md

 This file contains information about the internal organization of this piece of software.

 To develop, do the following:
-1)Install php, with the command line executable.
+1. Install php, with the command line executable.
-2)Install composer.
+2. Install composer.
-3)composer install
+3. composer install

 This will install the document-compiling-cms composer package from github (https://github.com/raymond1/document-compiling-cms).